By Victoria Keraj, Paulina Gajewski, Rami Mansi

 High-ranking officials from the presidential administration are moving forward with the possible deportation and arrest of Khalil, who is to be tried for his protest efforts and is set to appear before an immigration judge on March 27.

 The Guardian described this arrest as a lead to “a high-stakes legal battle between the First Amendment and what the government claims are its foreign policy powers.”
-The First Amendment right constitutes Khalil’s freedom to protest, yet with niche laws being brought to the administration’s pleas for deportation, Khalil is at risk for deportation under certain circumstances.
+The First Amendment right constitutes Khalil’s freedom to protest, but Khalil is at risk for deportation under certain circumstances.

 According to the NYT, the legal basis for the deportation would come from a “little-used law to justify the detention.
 The measure says [Marco Rubio, U.S. secretary of state], can initiate deportation proceedings against any noncitizen whose presence in the United States he deems a threat to the country’s foreign policy aims.”

-Recently, a federal judge temporarily blocked Khalil’s deportation, choosing for Khalil to attend his court hearing, according to CBS News.
+On March 13, a federal judge temporarily blocked Khalil’s deportation, choosing for Khalil to attend his court hearing, according to CBS News.
+As of March 19, a federal judge agreed that Khalil’s case should be moved to New Jersey, denying the Trump administration’s to dismiss the case or move it to Louisiana.

 The Vanguard will provide updates as they are made available.